ksu-cs-textbooks/cis400/content/2-desktop-development/02-element-tree/04-styling-the-tree.md

 </Grid.Resources>
 ```

-The result will be that all buttons that are children of the `<Grid>` will have thier `FontSize` set to `40` device-independent pixels.
+The result will be that all buttons that are children of the `<Grid>` will have their `FontSize` set to `40` device-independent pixels.
 We don't need to add a separate `FontSize="40"` to each one!
 However, if we add `FontSize="50"` to a single button, that button alone will have a slightly larger font.

 We can declare as many `<Setters>` as we want in a `<Style>` element, and as many `<Style>` elements as we want in a `<.Resources>` element.
 Moreover, styles apply to all children in the elements tree.
 Closer setters override those farther up the tree, and setting the property directly on an element always gives the final say.